All eight episodes of The Witcher season 3 are now available to stream on Netflix.

 Finally, there’s Christelle Elwin (Half Bad).
 Christelle is playing Mistle whose part of a misfit teenage gang called 'The Rats'.
 Netflix tells us that Mistle is out for revenge for something until a chance encounter changes her path.

-More recently, Redanian Intelligence (opens in new tab) has reported that six more actors have joined the show.
+Redanian Intelligence revealed six more actors have joined the show.
 According to their report, Ryan Hayes (Carnival Row) has joined as Artaud Terranova.
 In the books, Artaud was one of the mages who was hellbent on capturing Ciri.

 The Witcher season 3 plot